lsst-ts/observatory-ops-docs/Operational-Procedures/Auxiliary-Telescope/index.rst

 Standard Support Operations
 ===========================

-The procedures are part of regular activities that do not include on-sky observations of astronomical targets, such as opening the observatory.
+These procedures are part of observatory activities that do not include on-sky observations of astronomical targets; for example, opening the mirror cover.

 .. toctree::
     :maxdepth: 2